Hexagon/blog/src/posts/guide-to-js/2023-08-31_evolution-of-javascript.md

 especially as you work on larger projects.
 It also optimizes for both static analysis and tree shaking.
 This can lead to better-optimized bundles and cleaner codebases, making it easier to get rid of outdated dependencies and polyfills.

+## A note on polyfills

+In the world of web development, compatibility has always been a primary concern.
+Due to the inconsistencies between browser versions and their support for JavaScript features, developers often turned to polyfills.
+A polyfill is a piece of code that provides modern functionality on older browsers that do not natively support it.
+They essentially "fill in" the gaps where browser support is lacking.

+There was a time when polyfills were essential, but now, most modern browsers have gotten their act together and offer consistent JavaScript support.
+So, the need for polyfills has gone down.

+Likewise, people used to rely a lot on libraries to make JavaScript easier.
+But as JavaScript got better, many of these libraries fell by the wayside.
+Nowadays, you can often get the job done using just built-in JavaScript features.

+## Embrace Built-in Features

+One example of a big shift in JavaScript is the transition from custom AJAX libraries to the native `fetch` API in JavaScript.
+Earlier, developers might have leaned on jQuery's `$.ajax` or other similar custom solutions to make asynchronous HTTP requests.
+Today, the built-in `fetch` function gives a more standardized way to achieve the same, without relying on any external libraries.

+Here's why focusing on built-in features in JavaScript is a good idea:

+- **More Optimized:** Native features are generally faster and more efficient than their library counterparts.

+- **Well-Supported:** Being part of the language specification, you can expect consistent support across all modern browsers.

+- **Less Redundant:** Using built-in features reduces the need for external libraries, ensuring faster page loads and optimized performance.

+## Staying Updated

+As you continue to work with JavaScript, it's important to stay in the loop about the latest features and updates.
+The JavaScript landscape is always changing, and what was considered a best practice yesterday might not hold up today.
+Make a habit of checking out official documentation, following key developers on social media, and participating in coding communities.
+This will not only keep your skills fresh but also let you take advantage of new and more efficient ways of doing things.

+Have a look at [tc39.es](https://tc39.es/) for full history of ECMAScript, and current proposals.